On the bias of the Hoover index estimator: Results for the gamma distribution: Concluding remarks

 \section{Concluding remarks}

 This paper investigated the finite-sample bias of the Hoover index estimator.
 By exploiting integral representations based on Laplace transforms and exponential tilting, we derived a general simple expression for its expected value under non-negative populations.
 Explicit bias formulas were obtained for gamma distribution, showing that the estimator is generally biased in finite samples and that the bias depends on both the sample size and the underlying distribution.
 The results provide a theoretical basis for numerical bias assessment and suggest the need for bias correction when the Hoover index is used in empirical applications.
+An important direction for future research concerns the relationship between the Hoover index and skewed generalizations of the normal distribution.
+While the present paper focuses on the sample bias of the Hoover index estimator using exponential tilting and Laplace transform techniques, recent developments indicate that inequality measures may benefit from probabilistic representations based on skew-normal and skew-elliptical families; see \cite{AzzaliniDallaValle1996,BrancoDey2001,Azzalini2014}.
+In particular, the Gini index has been successfully linked to closed skew-normal and unified skew-elliptical distributions, which has renewed interest in its sampling properties and inferential behavior \cite{CrocettaLoperfido2005,ArellanoValle2014}.
+A similar connection for the Hoover index appears promising.
+For instance, when sampling from a bivariate elliptical distribution, the numerator of the Hoover index follows a univariate skew-elliptical distribution, as a direct consequence of results on linear functions of order statistics \cite{Loperfido2008}.
+In the Gaussian case, the same statistic is expected to follow a closed skew-normal distribution, by arguments analogous to those employed in the study of the Gini index \cite{CrocettaLoperfido2005,DominguezMolina2003}.
+Establishing such connections may provide new insights into the distributional properties of the Hoover index, potentially enhancing its applicability and relevance in both theoretical and applied contexts.
+Although these developments fall outside the scope of the present work, they represent a natural and worthwhile avenue for future investigation.

 \paragraph*{Acknowledgements} The research was supported in part by CNPq and CAPES grants from the Brazilian government.

 \paragraph*{Disclosure statement} There are no conflicts of interest to disclose.